VektrexElectronicSystems/SpikeSafePythonSamples/instrument_examples/run_pulsed/README.md

 For long term testing over a few amps Continuous mode is recommend.
 Continuous Mode makes internal adjustment to decrease power dissipation.
 For long term reliability testing the reduction is power can same energy and generate less heat.
 The small adjustments can introduce a very small current variation, usually less than 0.1% of programmed setpoint.

-### Considerations
-- On Time and Off Time can be set using an alternative command set that consists of setting Duty Cycle, Period, and/or Pulse Width.
-A tutorial describing use of these alternative commands can be found in the [Using Pulse Holds](../application_specific_examples/using_pulse_holds) folder.
-- These sequences are run with the default compensation settings.
-This may not result in the ideal pulse shape for all test loads, in which case [Pulse Tuning](../application_specific_examples/pulse_tuning) may be required.
-Pulse tuning is especially applicable during shorter Pulse On Times in the microsecond scale.

 ## **Run Pulsed Mode**

 ### Overview